Spring Travel Savings From Credit Card Spending

 Using cards that give extra points or rewards for dollars spent on lodging and other purchases can help defray the cost of travel with the click of the “purchase” button.

-That’s because, depending on the card, you can accrue points to put toward your springtime stay with purchases made throughout the year.
-Or, you can use your card while traveling, to pay for everything from your room to meals to spa services and amenities, and get a certain amount of cash back, depending on the terms offered.
+That’s because, depending on the card, you can accrue points to put toward your springtime stay with purchases made throughout the year by redeeming the rewards as a statement credit for travel purchases.1 Or, you can use your card while traveling, to pay for everything from your room to meals to spa services and amenities, and get a certain amount of cash back, depending on the terms offered.

 It’s just the same when you’re booking your spring travel.
 Flexibility and the right planning both go a long way when trying to find savings.
 For starters, you should avoid waiting until the last minute to book everything from flights to excursions.
-According to a report from the Airlines Reporting Corporation, you should book airfare at least thirty days in advance to enjoy the most spring travel savings.
+If you can, book airfare at least three months in advance to enjoy the most spring travel savings.

 The savings don’t have to stop there, though.
 The right credit card perks can help you save even after your bags are packed.